simonswain/straw/README.md

 Realtime processing framework for Node.js

-Straw helps you create a Topology of worker nodes that consume, process, generate and emit messages, connected together with message passing pipes.
+Straw helps you create a Topology of worker Nodes that consume, process, generate and emit messages, connected together with message passing Pipes.

-Each worker node is run in it's own process.

-Messages are passed in and out of worker nodes as JSON.
+Each Node is run in it's own process.
+Messages are passed in and out of Nodes as JSON.

 A simple Topology might look like this